AryaMoghaddam/Asset-Correlation-Analysis/README.md

 Here's why:
 * By understanding asset correlation I can better adjust my portfolio for future investements.
 * Learn about Negative Correlation and it's meaning!
-* Find the hidden insights of different company stocks and their values :think:
+* Find the hidden insights of different company stocks and their values :thinking: